3sigmalab/SINDyG/README.md

      git --version
      ```
 3. **Install PySINDy:**
-      * PySINDy is a sparse regression package with several implementations for the Sparse Identification of Nonlinear Dynamical systems (SINDy) method introduced in Brunton et al. (2016a)
+      * PySINDy is a sparse regression package with several implementations for the Sparse Identification of Nonlinear Dynamical systems (SINDy).
    * You can install the version V1.7.5 of pysindy by the following command:

      ```bash